 In 1918, significant differences between the three partitioned parts of Poland manifested themselves in all areas of life.
 The działka gardens were no exception.
 Wielkopolska and Silesia were the most green regions, due to the German gardening campaign.
 The new workers’ gardens were often given the adjective szreberowskie, from the name of the campaign’s initiator, Schreber.
-The truly heroic działka activists came from Silesia, a region where most of the land was owned by private coal syndicates while the scarcely available wastelands were filled with ash, rubble, and piles of waste.
+The truly heroic działka activists came from Silesia, a region where most of the land was owned by private coal syndicates, while the scarcely available wastelands were filled with ash, rubble and piles of waste.
 A brochure from 1938 thus describes the partisan działka struggles:

 It was […] an extremely bold undertaking – founding gardens on wasteland and hopelessly riddled fields […].
-Still, some were brave enough to desire turnings this desert into green lawns and rose flowerbeds. (…)
+Still, some were brave enough to desire turnings this desert into green lawns and rose flowerbeds.

-Let’s get back to the działki gardens, because cultivating physical fitness among kids was also an important issue connected to them.
+Let’s get back to the działki gardens, because cultivating physical fitness amongst kids was also an important issue connected to them.
 Many działka owners’ societies ran summer schools for kids from poorer families.
 The whole concept of these gardens was perceived as a social endeavour on a huge scale, one which also united various world views.
 Some magazines published articles, commenting that:

-The gardens are a school of social solidarity, the działka owners share a common idea, they live in the best possible harmony, free of any status prejudices.
+The gardens are a school of social solidarity; the działka owners share a common idea; they live in the best possible harmony, free of any status prejudices.
 A person enjoying their działka sees the merciless laws of evolution that prevail in nature, thus obtaining the clarity of judgement on all social issues, and he moreover becomes impermeable to any revolutionary doctrines, which are created in most cases by people who do not come into contact with nature.

 A man who earns just an average salary can have his own vegetables, his own flowers, his own barrow, his own leisure, his own Skaryszewski Park, his own Łazienki Park.
 Let’s all enrol at the Society for Family Gardens […].
 God bless the new society.

-The Primate of Poland, August Hlond, gave his official blessing, and he was enthusiastic about the idea that ‘the worker and the townsman also lovingly cultivate a piece of their motherland, in accordance with the Piast tradition’.
+The Primate of Poland August Hlond gave his official blessing, and he was enthusiastic about the idea that ‘the worker and the townsman also lovingly cultivate a piece of their motherland, in accordance with the Piast tradition’.
 In 1936, a special anthem for działka owners was written by Zofia Drwęcka-Doeringowa.
 Its was titled Zielona Rzeczpospolita, which means Green Republic.

 ‘The arguments are in the baskets’

 After the war, the authorities came up with a slogan: ‘a działka garden for every worker’s family’.
 Pre-war allotments were restored, and new settlers of the Western Lands received numerous previously German gardens.
 On the hand, the działka activists managed to realise the post-war postulate, and their działki were considered a public utility.
-On the other hand the organisations lost their autonomy and power over them was taken over by a centralised system of workers’ unions.
-A działka garden was granted by the working place, on the basis of ‘good conduct’.
+On the other hand, the organisations lost their autonomy, and power over them was taken over by a centralised system of workers’ unions.
+A działka garden was granted by the working place on the basis of ‘good conduct’.

-A new style of social life is being created, one which is prettier and more free, friendly gatherings at the działka are becoming more and more popular, accompanied by a salad from one’s own vegetables or a plate of aromatic wild strawberries.
+A new style of social life is being created, one which is prettier and more free, and friendly gatherings at the działka are becoming more and more popular, accompanied by a salad from one’s own vegetables or a plate of aromatic wild strawberries.

 Do the działka gardens add on an aesthetic value to the cities?
 It’s not always the case, because the constructions raised there often resemble the kinds of slums that stick to the great metropolis of the south.

-The barbecues and the dwarfs
+The barbecues & the dwarfs

-In the past years, hipsters also made their expansion onto the działka gardens.
+In the past years, hipsters have also made their expansion into the działka gardens.
 An owner’s ID card is no longer a strange artefact from the world of aunties and uncles, but rather the sign of being part of the avant-garde as an environmentally-aware consumer.
 After all, what could be more organic, eco-friendly, local and fair trade than carrots grown on your own piece of land?
 Flowerbeds present themselves beautifully on carbon-paper lifestyle magazines.
-Artists also became interested in the eclectic landscape, and in the summer of 2009, the Le Guern gallery moved its headquarters to the Siekierki urban garden area.
+Artists have also become interested in the eclectic landscape, and in the summer of 2009, the Le Guern gallery moved its headquarters to the Siekierki urban garden area.
 A biennale was organised, with 49 little huts transformed into ‘national pavilions’.